-b.
-Planned Activities: Lessons are in development to pair with curriculums in an engineering course, a science course, and the STEM program.

-c.
-Estimated Population Size of Target Audience: 8 publically-owned schools (5,380 students total)

-d.
-Percentage Goal of Target Audience Reached: 20%
+- a.
+Appropriateness of Issue: Students often provide a positive avenue to educating families in the area.
+With the implementation of the stormwater utility fee, there is an opportunity to educate young people about environmental pollution and the impact the individual has on its overall health. - b.
+Planned Activities: Lessons are in development to pair student curriculums to rain barrel installations in classroom gardens, STEM programs, and the Trout in the Classroom program. - c.
+Estimated Population Size of Target Audience: 8 publically-owned schools (5,380 students total) - d.
+Percentage Goal of Target Audience to be Reached: 20%